 Erin Atkinson is a litigation lawyer with a practice that encompasses a variety of civil and insurance litigation.
 She has experience in the areas of personal injury, property damage, occupiers’ liability, municipal liability, social housing, professional liability, sports liability, transportation law, and environmental liability.
 Erin has appeared as counsel on trials, applications, motions, and interlocutory proceedings before the Ontario Superior Court of Justice.
 Erin has a long-standing commitment to community advocacy and has volunteered on numerous non-for-profit Boards and organizations since she was in high school.

 Erin graduated from York University with a Bachelor’s Degree in History and Law and Society.
 She received her Juris Doctorate from Windsor University in 2009.
 She has worked at a prominent Toronto private practice firm, where she sat on the Business Development Committee and Diversity and Inclusion Committee.
 Erin was previous counsel for the Toronto Transit Commission and is currently Senior Counsel with Economical Insurance.

-Sarah Mason-Case is an incoming Boulton Junior Fellow and Assistant Professor at McGill University Faculty of Law.
+Sarah Riley Case is an incoming Boulton Junior Fellow and Assistant Professor at McGill University Faculty of Law.
 She taught Critical Race Theory as an Adjunct Professor at University of Toronto Faculty of Law, focusing on Black and Indigenous experiences with the law and the ongoing legacies of slavery and colonialism.